 By Francisco Carreira-Pitti CARREIRA PITTI P.C.
-ATTORNEYS paco@carreirapitti.com www.panamalaw.com 55th St. No. 225, CARPIT Bldg., El Cangrejo Panama City 6-10100, Panama Tel: (507) 269-2444 Fax: (507) 263-8290
+ATTORNEYS paco@carreirapitti.com www.carreirapitti.com Panama, Republic of Panama Tel: (507)269-2444 Fax: (507)263-8290

 The Republic of Panama and the Panama Canal are brand names in international shipping.
 The Panamanian Ship Registry is the largest in the world in number of vessels as well as tonnage.
 The Panama Canal is a focal point since there are over 21,000 ships calling Panamanian Ports every year and over 14,000 of them transit the waterway.